elm-community/elm-test/README.md

 ## Demo

-For a quick demo, you can copy and paste the entire ElmTest.elm file into [elm-lang.org's online editor](http://elm-lang.org/try/)
+For a quick demo, you can copy and paste the entire contents of the ElmTest.elm file into [elm-lang.org's online editor](http://elm-lang.org/try/)